-G Suite has so much to offer to its users, with new updates and extra features being added to different apps all the time.
+G Suite (formerly known as Google Apps for Work) has so much to offer to its users, with new updates and extra features being added to different apps all the time.
 While there’s been a huge increase in functionality over the years, it’s possible that you’ve not been able to take full advantage of this yet.
 Many companies come to us who already have G Suite but feel they’re not using it to the full.
 We then work with them to improve their knowledge and adoption of the tools.

 These sort of projects inspired our new blog series, Work Smart – we wanted to provide some examples of the slightly more specialist uses of Google’s productivity suite to make sure you’re getting the most of the cloud computing power at your fingertips.

 Starting with Google Calendar, you can find a few different ways below to put the increasingly AI-powered app to work and streamline your workday.

 1. Company Equipment